skuzzle/reguice/README.md

 In this example, _reguice_ will automatically create an implementation of the provided interface and map its getters to the properties of the specified resource.

+The same will work for json content type too.